OpenMPDK/DSS/README.md

 Disaggregated Storage Software

-DSS build and runtime is supported on CentOS 7.8.

 ## What is DSS

-etc
+TBD

 ## Prerequisites

+### Operating system requirements

+DSS build and runtime is presently only supported on CentOS 7.8.

+### External dependencies

 * GCC 5.1.0
   * Install required yum packages to build GCC: